-Parents/carers should contact the school on the first day of their child's absence before 9am.
+Parents/carers should contact the school by calling the school/emailing (01726 74194/secretary@carclazesch.org) on the first day of their child's absence before 9am.
 When parents/carers notify us of their child's absence it is important that they provide us with full details of the reason for their absence.
 Please avoid using phrases such as "poorly" or "sick".
 Parents must repeat this for every day of absence, unless by agreement with the school.

-All absences are recorded as either authorised or unauthorised absences on SIMS with the reasons in the comments section for the session.
+All absences are recorded as either authorised or unauthorised absences on SIMS.
 It is important that we receive accurate information from parents with reasons for the child's absence.
 This information is used to determine whether the absence is authorised or unauthorised (see definitions for further details).
-The Headteacher has the responsibility to determine whether absences are authorised or unauthorised.
+The Head Teacher has the responsibility to determine whether absences are authorised or unauthorised.

-Where parents/carers have ongoing concerns about attendance or welfare an appointment should be made with to discuss these.
+Where parents/carers have ongoing concerns about attendance or welfare an appointment should be made with the Head Teacher, Attendance Officer and Education Welfare Officer to discuss these.